 Blinds and curtains are one of the best ways to prevent your home from heating up under the summer sun.
 Make sure that you close the blinds to any southern or western-facing windows, as they will receive the most heat from the sun.

 If you’re an individual who enjoys natural light in your home, try opening the curtains to your northern facing windows; they will bring a significant amount of light into your home without the simmering heat.

 Don’t let an expensive energy bill ruin your summer fun.
 There are many ways that you can keep your home at a comfortable temperature without receiving a high energy bill.
-Follow the tips above and if you run into any issues with your air conditioning unit, be sure to call Brackett Heating and Air for assistance.
+Follow the tips above and if you run into any issues with your air conditioning unit, be sure to call Brackett Heating, Air & Plumbing for assistance.